NAVIGATING THE WEBSITE TO LOCATE CONTENT

 Note: These Instructions can be practiced on this website starting above on the Website’s actual About root menu, and follow the instructions.
 After you’re done, you can navigate back to this web page of instructions.
 Do this by clicking on the web browsers (page back button, shown above) menu button several times.
 If that’s a bit awkward, print these instructions and try again.

 (2) NEW as of 7/31/20: Added four new customized navigational controls to the footer area of our website.
-Each button is labeled, and the name will be displayed with a mouse-over each.
-But if you’re using a touch screen you will need to touch the button once to see the label, and then a second time to use it.
+Each button is labeled, and the name will be displayed with a mouse-over each, or if you’re using a touch screen you will need to touch the button once to see the label, and then a second time to use it.
 From left-right: (equal sign) opens a complete list of all configured MENU items, (magnifying glass) opens a SEARCH form, (left arrow) goes BACK to the previous displayed item, (up arrow) goes to the TOP of the current display.
 When added to LRPC HOME, you now have five navigational website controls, in the footer.

 As a side note: The buttons on the right side of the footer are links to make a connection to us withing social media apps.